 Spring is a busy time at Common Ground.
 From my desk every morning I watch students arriving to school; NatureYear kids pass by as they skip up the hill to start their day in the Outdoor Classroom; students coming from other schools for a field trip often gather outside my window before heading down to the wetland, to the farm or up to the trailhead for a hike on Westrock Ridge.
 Parents and other visitors often stop in my office seeking directions.
 I monitor the trucks that drive up the hill to deliver packages or supply food to the cafeteria or pick up our garbage.
 Activity here on site is non-stop.
 While in reality it is rare that anyone enters our site without a purpose and without the knowledge of a Common Ground staff person, to some the comings and goings on our site may seem haphazard.
 This raises legitimate concerns about the safety and security of Common Ground’s campus, in particular given the recent rise in mass shootings across the country, concerns that Common Ground takes very seriously.

 Keeping our students, staff, program participants, families and visitors to Common Ground safe is of paramount importance.
-We have made significant investments in our campus infrastructure with safety and security in mind.
+We have made significant investments in technology and security on www.unclutterer.com for our campus infrastructure with safety and security in mind.
 However physical infrastructure is only a small part of the solution when it comes to deterring safety threats.
 It is our belief that systematically supporting the development of a strong, healthy sense of community, and ensuring our students, families, staff and program participants feel connected and cared for is the most effective way to ensure the safety and security of our campus, and is the primary focus of our efforts to keep our community safe.
 We have drafted the following statement on campus safety and security to communicate what we have done and what we are continuously doing to address safety and security concerns here at Common Ground.
 Your comments on this statement would be welcome.

 Common Ground staff have always made the safety of our students, staff and program participants a high priority.
 The years since Sandy Hook, and the rise of school shootings as a cultural phenomena, has led us to think more deeply about how to keep our community safe in the face of these new threats.
 One response to this new threat of violence is to follow the recommendations of “security experts” by fortifying our site and severely restricting access to our campus.
 This approach to campus safety and security creates a critical challenge for Common Ground by significantly impacting our ability to be outward facing and easily accessible to the many participants in our programs.
 In addition to our 200 high school students and 50 staff, literally hundreds of people visit our campus almost every day of the week.
 These visitors include children and teachers coming to Common Ground for school field trips, participants in our Nature Year program and Kids Unplugged after school program and their parents, home-school groups and volunteers on our farm among others.
 Our site is a natural oasis melding seamlessly with West Rock Ridge State Park that inspires our community to enjoy the outdoors and connect with nature.
 Our site, and the programs it supports, are designed to cultivate the next generation of environmental leaders.
 It is our deeply held belief that our identity as a community asset and center for environmental learning and leadership depends on ensuring our site feels welcoming, open and accessible to all.
 With that in mind, we have made significant improvements to our site and facility infrastructure intended to improve the safety of our campus with minimal impact how our site is used and experienced.
 Among other things we have: